-Research > Brian & Stroke
+Research > Brian, Stroke & Alzheimer's

 NEUROLITH® by Storz Medical - Extracorporeal Shockwave Therapy for Neurological applications.
 For the treatment of Alzheimer’s Disease and mild to moderate dementia.
 More than 850,000 people in the UK are living with Alzheimer’s and dementia and this number is growing fast thanks to an ageing population as well as other factors.
 It’s believed that 1 in 3 people born now will develop this disease.
 The technology behind the NEUROLITH® is called Transcranial Pulse Stimulation (TPS®).
 TPS® consists of short acoustic pulses with an ultrasound frequency range that permits a well-focused stimulation of the brain at a depth of up to 8 cm.
 NEUROLITH® received medical CE in December 2018.